fdch/fdch.github.io/presentation/presentation.rst

 Federico
 --------

 Federico is an artist as well, a composer coming from academia, and he is also a programmer.
 He has lived and studied in New York (PhD at NYU, 2013-2019) and worked in Ohio (Postdoc at OSU, 2019-20).
 For over 10 years, he has been developing new music and audio programming tools.
 His latest projects include cutting-edge machine learning research for audio.
+He also homebrews a `blog <https://fdch.github.io/blog>`_ where he blabs about things.

   Check out his work here: `fdch.github.io <https://fdch.github.io>`_